-- Clips may not be recorded if you shoot a still image immediately after turning the camera on, choosing < >> mode, or operating the camera in other ways. - Battery life is shorter in this mode than in < (AUTO) > mode, because clips are recorded for each shot. - Any sounds from camera operations during movie recording will be included in the movie.
+- Clips may not be recorded if you shoot a still image immediately after turning the camera on, choosing < 3 > mode, or operating the camera in other ways. - Battery life is shorter in this mode than in <400> mode, because clips are recorded for each shot. - Any sounds from camera operations during movie recording will he included in the movie

-- Movies created in < → mode can be viewed by date (□ 169). - Movies created in < → mode are saved as iFrame movies (□ 110). - Although the clips recorded on a particular day are combined into a single file, individual clips (chapters) can be edited (\$\infty\$196). - - If the movie file size reaches about 4 GB or the total recording time reaches approx. 29 minutes and 59 seconds

-- If the daylight saving time (
+- Movies created in < → > mode can be viewed by date (□ 185). - Movies created in < → mode are saved as iFrame movies (□ 120). - Although the clips recorded on a particular day are combined into a single file, individual clips (chapters) can be edited (215). - Clips are saved as separate movie files in the following cases even if they were recorded on the same day in < 1 > mode. - If the movie file size reaches about 4 GB or the total recording time reaches approx. 29 minutes and 59 seconds - If a movie is protected (\$\iiii.192\$) - If the daylight saving time (Q21) or time zone (Q220) settings have been changed - If a new folder is created (Q225) - Some camera sounds will be muted.
+Sounds are not played when you press the shutter button halfway, use camera controls, or trigger the self-timer (219).

-(

-20) or time zone (

-200) settings have been changed

-- If a new folder is created (QQ205)

-- Some camera sounds will be muted.
-Sounds are not played when you press the shutter button halfway, use camera controls, or trigger the self-timer (

-199).